BIOP/qupath-extension-cellpose/README.md

 This extension will then need to know *the path* (the location in your file system) to (at least) your Cellpose environment plus your Omnipose environment, if you plan on using Omnipose.
 You will need to enter this information in the QuPath Preferences when configuring the QuPath Cellpose extension.

+> [!IMPORTANT]
-> **Important** Make sure you activate your Cellpose environment and then check the path!
+> Make sure you activate your Cellpose environment and then check the path!

 For example, if you installed `cellpose` into an environment named `cellpose-omnipose-biop-gpu` then you can get the path to the Python executable on Windows as follows: